material-components/material-components-web/CONTRIBUTING.md

   - [Releasing MDC-Web](#releasing-mdc-web)
 - ["What's the core team up to?"](#whats-the-core-team-up-to)

+## General Contributing Guidelines

+The Material Components contributing policies and procedures can be found in the main Material Components documentation repository’s [contributing page](https://github.com/material-components/material-components/blob/develop/CONTRIBUTING.md).

-## Find an Issue to Work On
+## Finding an Issue to Work On

 Material Components Web uses GitHub to file and track issues.
 To find an issue you'd like to work on, filter the issues list by the `help wanted` label, or [click here](https://github.com/material-components/material-components-web/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 If you have found a bug, or would like to request a feature not represented in the list of GitHub issues, please refer to the documentation for [Contributing](https://github.com/material-components/material-components/blob/develop/CONTRIBUTING.md#issues-and-bugs)

-## General Contributing Guidelines

-The Material Components contributing policies and procedures can be found in the main Material Components documentation repository’s [contributing page](https://github.com/material-components/material-components/blob/develop/CONTRIBUTING.md).

 ## Development Process